FoundationDB/fdb-kubernetes-operator/docs/manual/operations.md

 The default value for the log group of the operator is `fdb-kubernetes-operator` but can be changed by setting the environment variable `FDB_NETWORK_OPTION_TRACE_LOG_GROUP`.
 The operator version `v1.19.0` and never sets this value as a default and those changes are not required.

 The upgrade process is described in more detail in [upgrades](./upgrades.md).

 ## Renaming a Cluster

 The name of a cluster is immutable, and it is included in the names of all of the dependent resources, as well as in labels on the resources.
 If you want to change the name later on, you can do so with the following steps.
 This example assumes you are renaming the cluster `sample-cluster` to `sample-cluster-2`.

 1. Create a new cluster named `sample-cluster-2`, using the current connection string from `sample-cluster` as its seedConnectionString.
 You will need to set a `processGroupIdPrefix` for `sample-cluster-2` to be different from the `processGroupIdPrefix` for `sample-cluster`, to make sure that the process group IDs do not collide.
 The rest of the spec can match `sample-cluster`, other than any fields that you want to customize based on the new name.
 Wait for reconciliation on `sample-cluster-2` to complete.
 2. Update the spec for `sample-cluster` to set the process counts for `log`, `stateless`, and `storage` to `-1`.
 You should omit all other process counts.
 Wait for the reconciliation for `sample-cluster` to complete.
 3. Check that none of the original pods from `sample-cluster` are running.
 4. Delete the `sample-cluster` resource.

 At that point, you will be left with just the resources for `sample-cluster-2`.
 You can continue performing operations on `sample-cluster-2` as normal.
 You can also change or remove the `processGroupIdPrefix` if you had to set it to a different value earlier in the process.

+_NOTE_: This will double the size of the cluster for some time, as this performs a migration from the old pods to the new desired pods.

 ## Sharding for the operator